Letters to Readers

 After wandering for several more days and listening to countless plants, stones, tables, and the great station tree itself, Arantiloria decided it was time to meet her new charges.

-When the call came, a day later, for the crew of the Manessa Kwi to attend a meeting in a small room near the Mission Assignment Room, Ilika knew no more about it than anyone else.
-The air was silent and somber as they entered the dimly-lit room, noticed three large insects pouring over a star chart that glowed on a low table, and quietly settled themselves onto benches along the outer walls.
+When the call came, a day later, for the crew of the Manessa Kwi to attend a meeting in a small chamber near the Mission Assignment Room, Ilika knew no more about it than anyone else.
+The dimly-lit room was silent and somber as they entered and beheld three large insects studying a star chart that glowed on a low table.
+The crew quietly settled themselves onto benches along the outer walls.

 The large, dark beetle shimmered with many iridescent colors as he twitched his mandibles.
 "I thought I did, but there's something way-wrong here, as you also sense.
 Never before, in all the records of Nebador, have ships of this size been seen.
 What think you, M'palta?"

 The large, furry arachnid shuddered for a moment.
 "My food pouch is tight with worry, and I counsel against any assumptions we might be tempted to make."

 A smaller insect, that the crew hadn't yet noticed, suddenly unfurled wings that moved faster than sight, leapt into the air, and hovered over the glowing chart.
 "It's exciting!
 Definitely not a routine assignment.
 We shall learn much, and make many new dances and songs, although some may be sad."
 As she bobbed in the air over the table, her delicate arms stretched out to the sides and her two tails hung down, sometimes touching the chart.
 "This is truly deeper than deep space.
 But, M'palta, I believe our ship's crew has arrived."